Built for post-social permanence, not platform.

 The amount of subject matter is overwhelming within the region, extended production allows the author to turn away from potentially hazardous sites.
 As such, this decision will be contingent on when burning season starts, due to adverse still-image capture conditions and long-term health concerns surrounding PM2.5 carbon pollution that follow.
 Historically burning begins during Q2, but recently has occurred early as December.
 This was considered within reason for the project if only pick-ups were needed during Q1, but the bulk of production cannot occur during this time.

-Due to the extreme heat and monsoon that occurs from April to September, David has consistently maintained a balance between fieldwork and post-production/pre-production, a rhythm that is no longer possible and diminishingly plausible.
+Due to the extreme heat and monsoon that occurs from April to September, David has consistently maintained a balance between six-months of fieldwork and six-months of post-production/pre-production, a rhythm that is no longer possible and diminishingly plausible.
 If conditions prevail Thailand will become adverse for sill-image capture by a sole operator (at studio-level execution) for ten months a year.
 The effects of this adversity is not understated, nor overlooked.
 DRobertsPhoto has worked within the author’s window of opportunity, a window that is increasingly narrowing.
 David is making efforts to secure opportunities in Japan for the intended escalation, Discover Castles of Japan.
 The production of which is fully dependent on pre-funding and Japan-centric opportunities.
 Discover Castles of Japan predates all DRobertsPhoto projects, the 5-year roadmap reviewed by TASCHEN centred on Japan expansion funded by production of Discover Temples of Thailand.

 David cares deeply about his photographic work, but still-imagery is not his sole specialty and he must realistically balance passion with pragmatism.
 As such, whilst a multi-year monograph may yet be made — with a second tranche during 2026 or protracted further — a pivot to tourist temples will not be tolerated.
 Nor will image capture of Thai cultural importance be made in conditions that will implicit any negativity of sensitive and sacred environments.
-The intent of the monograph is to create a lasting archive of temporal environments, not a document of external issues (explored in prior project Soul of the Planet, Heart of the People).
-Currently the author considers the correct pivot for Discover Temples of Thailand 2025 production materials as a minimum viable product, is for use in-pitch on Discover Castles of Japan as both proof of concept and proof of execution under constraint.
+The intent of the monograph is to create a high-fidelity archive of temporal environments, not a document of external issues (explored in prior project Soul of the Planet, Heart of the People).
+Currently the author considers the correct pivot for Discover Temples of Thailand 2025 production materials (as a minimum viable product) is for use in-pitch on Discover Castles of Japan as both proof of concept and proof of execution under constraint.
 Re-negotiation with TASCHEN, or TASCHEN-level publications, remains the focus of the project.
 The Visual Prelude for Discover Castles of Japan (photographed in 2017 — in ideation since 2018) is available on request, as is the author’s media packet.

 Discover Temples of Thailand initial image review remains scheduled for December 1st 2025, this will be when decisions are made as to the immediate future of the project.